openbraininstitute/entitysdk/README.md

 # entitysdk

-entitysdk is a Python library for interacting with the entitycore service, providing a type-safe and intuitive interface for managing scientific entities, and their associated assets.
+entitysdk is a Python library for interacting with the [entitycore service][entitycore], providing a type-safe and intuitive interface for managing scientific entities, and their associated assets.

 ## Requirements